fernando-pires47/cdc-simple-poc/README.md

-# CDC Boilerplate: PostgreSQL to MongoDB
+# CDC Boilerplate: PostgreSQL to Elasticsearch

 This project demonstrates a Change Data Capture (CDC) pipeline from PostgreSQL to MongoDB using Debezium, Kafka, and a custom Python consumer.

 ## Architecture

 1.  **PostgreSQL**: The source database with `users` and `products` tables.
 2.  **Debezium (Kafka Connect)**: Monitors the PostgreSQL WAL (Write-Ahead Log) for changes in the `users` and `products` tables and publishes them to a Kafka topic.
-It's configured to handle `DECIMAL` types as `string` to avoid data corruption issues during serialization/deserialization.
 3.  **Kafka**: The message broker that receives the change events from Debezium.
-4.  **Consumer**: A Python application that consumes the change events from Kafka, formats them, and writes them to MongoDB.
+4.  **Elasticsearch Sink Connector (Kafka Connect)**: Consumes the change events from Kafka and writes them to Elasticsearch.
+5.  **Elasticsearch**: The destination database that stores the consolidated user and product information.
+6.  **Kibana**: A visualization tool for Elasticsearch.
-5.  **API**: A FastAPI application that exposes `/users` and `/products` endpoints to retrieve data from MongoDB.
+7.  **API**: A FastAPI application that exposes `/users` and `/products` endpoints to retrieve data from Elasticsearch.
-6.  **MongoDB**: The destination database that stores the consolidated user information.
+8.  **Consumer**: A Python application that consumes the change events from Kafka and caches them in Redis.

 ## Prerequisites